 Coming Together for Racial Understanding

-Professional Development is offering a one day workshop for Extension and Outreach staff, faculty and council members, “Coming Together for Racial Understanding,” based on the national curriculum developed by the Cooperative Extension Service Rapid Response Team.
+Professional Development is offering a one day workshop for Extension and Outreach staff, faculty and council members, “Coming Together for Racial Understanding,” based on the national initiative developed by the Cooperative Extension Service Rapid Response Team.
 In order to register and attend a regional Coming Together for Racial Understanding workshop, you must already have participated in the Navigating Difference Cultural Competency Workshop series.

 Participants in Coming Together for Racial Understanding will: